A fun and free downloadable activity

 Here is the good news!

 You can learn how to turn off the fight or flight response and put your body in the rest and digest cycle.
 You do this by changing your thoughts and actions in optimistic ways.
 These are stressful times, which means now is a great opportunity to learn a few strategies for you and your family to not only survive but thrive in the face of stress.
-As a parent, you are your children’s most important role model, and showing them how you handle stress will go a long way to help them manage their own stress.
+As a parent, you are your children’s most important role model, and showing them how you handle stress will go a long way to helping them manage their own stress.

 Overall, the goal is to acknowledge that stress is part of life — stress can be big, small, and every size in between.
 The most powerful thing we can do is teach children how to handle stress in a healthy way both physically and emotionally so they can make a positive, intentional change in their lives.
 Social-emotional learning provides an excellent foundation from which to teach children skills like self-awareness and self-management that can help them learn to identify and manage stress.
 Learning and practicing these skills leads children to develop physical and emotional resilience and acceptance that even when challenges occur in life, they have the ability to confront and manage those challenges.

 Now that you know a little bit about how stress works, let’s do a mental health checkup to see how stressed you, or your family member, may be feeling and learn social-emotional tools to “hit the brakes.”
 Below is a digital version of our Mental Health Checkup & Toolkit with some expanded descriptions, and further below, you can download a beautiful PDF suitable for high-resolution printouts and note-taking.
 The printable PDF is great for the young family, as opposed to more screen time.